Souvik-Banerjee2000/WeatherJS/README.md

 Enter a valid City Name and the weather desciption will be added in the UI, U Can search by the cityname also.Weather-description of cities gets stored in the session storage.So once opened a new session all the sessionstorage will be cleared.
 Search Functionality Enabled

 ## Process:-
-DClone the Repo or download the file and double click to open index.html
+Clone the Repo or download the file and double click to open index.html